Skip to content

 How do you recommend drinking Ceremonial Cacao?

 Heat (without boiling) 180 ml of mineral water.
-Chop the cocoa with a knife (about 20 grams), add the water and start mixing over low heat.
+Chop the cocoa with a knife (about 20 grams), add the water and start mixing on low heat.
 Add cinnamon and chili pepper, and if you don't like it bitter, you can also add a teaspoon of honey, use a date, or maple syrup.

-What is the origin of COCOA
+What is the origin of COCOA?

-Mesoamerica included southern Mexico (Tabasco, Chiapas, Quintana Roo, Yucatan), Guatemala, Belize, Honduras, El Salvador, part of Nicaragua and part of Costa Rica.
+Mesoamerica included southern Mexico (Tabasco, Chiapas, Quintana Roo, Yucatan), Guatemala, Belize, Honduras, El Salvador, part of Nicaragua, and part of Costa Rica.

 Where does your cocoa come from?
 Is it ethical and sustainable?